Thibaut Courtois: 2022 World Cup

+UEFA Euro 2024 omission

+Courtois played in two of Belgium's qualifying matches for the UEFA Euro 2024.
+He suffered a torn anterior cruciate ligament in August 2023, ruling him out for numerous months.
+Despite recovering from his injury and helping Real Madrid win the UEFA Champions League, he was not selected for the Euros.
+An underlying conflict between Belgium manager Domenico Tedesco and Courtois wasn't resolved, after they clashed when Courtois was not named Belgium's captain during a Euro 2024 qualifier against Austria.
+Eventually, Courtois announced he would not be part of Belgium's squad for the 2024 tournament.
+This was later confirmed by Tedesco in April 2024.

+On 22 August 2024, Courtois announced that he would not return to the national team for the time being, citing the conflict with Tedesco as the main reason.

+Return to the team

+On 10 March 2025, Courtois returned to the national team under new manager Rudi Garcia, following Tedesco's dismissal as manager in January.
+Courtois's accepted return caused another one of Belgium's goalkeepers Koen Casteels to quit the national team in frustration.
+Courtois made his first appearance for Belgium in almost two years on 20 March in a UEFA Nations League match against Ukraine, where they lost 3–1.

 Style of play

 Considered a highly promising prospect in his youth, Courtois subsequently established himself as one of the best players in the world in his position.
 Due to his wide range of skills, he has been described as a "complete goalkeeper", with few weaknesses.
 A consistent keeper, he possesses an excellent positional sense, good mentality, composure, strength of character, and an ability to communicate well with his defenders; he also excels in one on one situations, due to his ability to time his runs effectively when rushing out of goal to face opponents, and has even functioned as a sweeper-keeper on occasion.
 An excellent shot-stopper between the posts, he has also distinguished himself for his agility and quick reflexes, in spite of his size and imposing physique.
 During the 2016–17 season, he credited his goalkeeping coach with Chelsea under manager Antonio Conte, Gianluca Spinelli, for helping him to improve his overall game and goalkeeping technique, in particular his foot-work and diving, which enabled him to be more explosive and get to ground more quickly.
 Due to his height and reach, he excels in the air, and is also known for his command of his area, as well as his excellent technique, anticipation, handling, and confidence when coming off his line to claim crosses.
 Moreover, he is known for his ability to distribute the ball to his teammates with long throws.
+In 2025, Amanda Langell of Sports Illustrated placed Courtois at number 13 in her list of the 15 greatest goalkeepers of all time.